markpendlebury/EleViewr/README.md

 - Simple, minimalist image viewer specifically designed for Wayland/Hyprland (other platforms coming soon)
 - Set as your default image viewer to quickly preview an image
+- Ability to set current image as your desktop wallpaper with a keypress (w)
 - Use left/right or h/l to navigate through images in the same directory